E-r-1-c/networking-labs/03-network-services/01-dhcp-server-and-relay/README.md

 ## Overview

-This lab shows how a centralized DHCP server automatically assigns IP addresses to clients on different networks and how DHCP relay forwards requests across a router.
+This lab shows how a centralized DHCP server assigns IP addresses to clients on different networks and how DHCP relay forwards requests across a router.

-A three-LAN topology was built with the DHCP server on one network and two client networks on separate router interfaces.
-R0 forwards DHCP requests from both client networks to the server, which assigns addresses from the correct DHCP pool.
+A three-LAN topology was built with the DHCP server on one network and two client networks connected to separate R0 interfaces.
+R0 forwards DHCP requests from both client networks to Server0, which assigns addresses from the correct DHCP pool.

 ---

 ## Objectives

 - Configure a centralized DHCP server
-- Create separate DHCP pools for different networks
+- Create separate DHCP pools for different client networks
 - Configure DHCP relay on router interfaces
 - Automatically assign client IP addresses
 - Provide the correct subnet mask and default gateway
 - Verify DHCP leases on both client networks
 - Test connectivity between the clients and server
-- Test DHCP failure and recovery when relay is removed
+- Test DHCP relay failure and recovery

 ---